 5. : Some people have pain that is hard to treat.
 They may need different medicine or other ways to help them feel better.
 The PAINAD scale is a way to look at their behavior and see if they are in pain.
 We can use the same signs as before: breathing, sound, look, movement, and reaction.
 Based on these signs, we can give them a score from 0 to 10.
 The PAINAD scale helps us measure their pain and determine whether the treatment works.
 We can change the treatment if the score is too high or too low.

 6. Family Involvement: Some people have family members who love them and want to help them.
 They may visit them, talk to them, or comfort them.
 The PAINAD scale is a way to look at their behavior and see if they are in pain.
 We can use the same signs as before: breathing, sound, look, movement, and reaction.
 Based on these signs, we can give them a score from 0 to 10.
-The PAINAD scale helps us involve the family in the pain assessment and management.
+The PAINAD scale helps us involve the family in the and management.
 We can teach them how to use the scale and what to do if the score is too high or too low.
 We can also listen to their concerns and suggestions.
 The PAINAD scale helps us work with the family and give them the best care.

 How to use the PAINAD Scale